CRY-D/node-flow-elements/README.md

 2. Your views can be reactive via **standard events** (not recommended), framework specific **hooks** (based on events) or any standard **signal** proposal implementation you can find.
 3. Any custom nodes can be injected in standard **slots**, being Lit/vanilla custom elements, or components made with **React**, **Vue**, **Solid**, etc.

+With a standard-minded implementation, plus a slot-injection centric design, _NFE_ aims to be versatile and interoperable, while giving user freedom to build with their pre-existing UI tool set.

 ---

 <div class="git-only">